aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - staging for APIs, allowing API versioning
 - parsing of request body, headers, route parameters, search parameters, and response body.

-**type of gateways**
+#### **type of gateways**

-There are two main types of API Gateways you can make:
+There are three main types of API Gateways you can make:

-- **REST API**: older version, has more features, and is more expensive.
+- **REST API**: older version, has more features like built-in auth and integration with AWS services like Cognito, slower, and is more expensive.
+	- **integrated services list**: Cognito + authorizers, WAF (web application firewall)
-- **HTTP API**: newer version, faster, simpler, and less expensive.
+- **HTTP API**: newer version, faster, simpler, and less expensive, allowing you to build low latency cost-effective REST APIs

 ### AppSync